Latest:The ETP Issuer Stack, OnchainRead the post

 As a result, capital allocation decisions based purely on APY systematically over-weight noise and under-weight statistical robustness.

-Toward a risk-adjusted framework
+Toward a Risk-Adjusted Framework

 At Orion, we adopt a more rigorous framework inspired by modern quantitative finance literature.

+To address this, we incorporate higher-order adjustments that account for skewness and kurtosis, ensuring that tail risk and distributional asymmetry are explicitly reflected in performance evaluation.
 We also correct for serial autocorrelation in observed returns using a lag-1 adjustment, following Lo (2002), which prevents Sharpe ratios from being overstated when returns exhibit persistence across periods.

 Together, these adjustments produce a performance framework that is not only risk-aware, but also statistically grounded.

-Under this system:
+Under this framework:

 Conclusion